Ian-07/wiktlex/README.md

 5. Run finalize.py.
    * You'll be prompted to enter a name for the lexicon.
 If left blank, the name will just be "wordlist".
    * You'll also be prompted to enter the filename for a different lexicon (most likely a previous version of the same lexicon) to output a comparison between the two.
 If you do enter a filename, make sure it's for a plain wordlist that only contains a single word per line.
 However, you can leave this blank to skip this step.
-   * The final lexicon output consists of these three files:
+   * The final lexicon output consists of these four files:
       * `(wordlist name).txt`: Plain wordlist, one word per line.
+      * `(wordlist name)_2-15.txt`: Plain wordlist, restricted to words 2-15 letters long, one word per line.
       * `(wordlist name)_defs.txt`: Wordlist with definitions, one word/definition pair per line.
          * Unfortunately, Zyzzyva does not currently have proper handling for input lines beyond 640 characters in length, so I reluctantly decided to limit this to 629 characters.
       * `(wordlist name)_status.txt`: Stores the status of each sense.
 Make sure to hold on to this file if you plan on updating the lexicon based on new Wiktionary data later; see step 7 for how to do this.